linusdan/mysqlcompiled/README.md

 ## MySQL Compiled by Dan

 ### (Under construction for pacman automatic synchronization.
-Files can be obtained for installation with ``` sudo pacman -U mysql libmysqlclient mysql-clients ``` here: https://github.com/dansnts/mysqlcompiled/blob/master/files/ . ) If you have installed mariadb, uninstall it.
+Files can be obtained for installation with ``` sudo pacman -U mysql libmysqlclient mysql-clients ``` [here](https://github.com/dansnts/mysqlcompiled/blob/master/files/).
+If you have installed mariadb, uninstall it.

 ```
 cd ~/Downloads